SimonLeigh/couchbase-mobile-portal/md-docs/ready/training/using-the-database.md

 <block class="ios" />

+- Open **ListsViewController.swift** and locate the `observeValueForKeyPath` method.
+- This method is called every time there is a change in the query result.
-Call the `reloadTaskLists` method from the `observeValueForKeyPath` method which will reload the Table View’s data source.
+- Call the `reloadTaskLists` method from the `observeValueForKeyPath` to reload the Table View.

 ```swift
 override func observeValueForKeyPath(keyPath: String?, ofObject object: AnyObject?,